SimonCahill/getopt.net/README.md

 # Usage:

-At the time of writing this, I have not figured out all the details of using the library!
-Anything written here, until noted otherwise, is **subject to change!**
+For a more detailled description of using getopt.net, please consult the Wiki.

-## Basic usage
+## Basic usage in C#

 ```csharp